bamidev/browser-window/README.md

 ## Requirements

 Browser Window currently relies on [CEF3](https://bitbucket.org/chromiumembedded/cef/wiki/Home) as its browser engine.
-Also, only windows is the only supported platform at the moment.
+Also, Windows is the only supported platform at the moment.

 ### CEF3